capitalch/trace-plus/notes/knowledgebase-server.md

       return (JSONResponse(status_code=404, content={'error_code': 'e1001', 'message': 'Direct 404 handle'}))
   ```
 - When the url is not found the above exception is executed directly
+# Handling GraphQL error
+  GraphQL has no exception mechanism.
+You get error from try ... except; Then convert the error info as error json data and return.
+At client look for error attribute and display message to user.

 # GraphQL
 - In fastapi to use GraphQL you need to create a new graphql app which is added on main app